Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 Transactions that cannot be self assessed

-- Family law and de facto relationship matters, where the transfer is executed before and conditional upon the making of an order of a court and subject to escrow requirements
+- Family law and de facto matters, where the transfer is executed before and conditional on the making of an order of the court and subject to escrow requirements

 - Grants or surrenders of life interests